dchudz/predcomps/README.md

 	- Visualizing distribution of transition-tos (as compared with original distribution)
 	- Predictive comparison curves
 	- Finding the interactions that the absolute/signed differences suggest are there
+ - document weights situation better
+	 - explain more concisely about renormalizing (it's obvious enough not to need long explanation)
+	 - explain about why 1/distance doesn't weight nearby points enough (sphere's surphace grows as distance^n)
+	 - explain my "closest n only" heuristic
+	 - explain bias/variance tradeoff in nearness vs. more points -- replace the "limit as n-->infty" page with a section on this page